walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 19 2.5 reading read great book listening books reader listen love recordings enjoy forward wonderful listened proof job voice work enjoyed
 ```

+So looking at these topics, we might see that a number of them deal with aspects of sound recording.
+The texts often tend to talk about the act of producing these recordings.
+Topics 15 and 17 are also notable, as they represent French and German language topics.
+In any large corpus that is primarily one language, texts written in other languages will tend to group together.
+If we assumed before that medical language would tend to occur next to each other, this makes sense.
+French vocabulary is far more likely to appear next to other French vocabulary, in a text that is entirely French.

-Topic modeling will also spit out, for each document in the corpus, a matrix showing what percentage each topic is likely to contribute to that text.
+Information like this can be very useful, because topic modeling also spits out, for each document in the corpus, a matrix showing what percentage each topic is likely to contribute to that text.
 So if we know the